vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 out + returning after going out, and I didn't need a safety margin between end of exercise and start of meeting as there was less uncertainty.

+## 2024-12-10: skipped strength exercises after returning from jogging due to time constraints

+On 2024-12-10, when I returned from jogging, I needed to investigate an alert.
+By the time I was done with it, it was getting late; I didn't want to do strength exercises as the exercise/eating gap would have led me to eat too late and delay the rest of my day.
+Since this was a day where I had deferred standing-on-one-leg-with-eyes-closed and standing-on-toes-with-eyes-closed exercises to be done along with strength exercises, I ended up skipping these exercises as well.